shravan-padakanti/scala-docs-wiki/Joins.md

 ### Inner Join `join`

-This takes in to Pair RDDs, and returns a single Pair Rdd whose **keys are present in both input RDDs**.
+This takes in 2 Pair RDDs, and returns 1 Pair Rdd whose **keys are present in both input RDDs**.
 Thus its a *lossy* transformation.

 ```scala
 def join[W](other: RDD[(K, V)]): RDD[(K, (V, W))]